TABIBeck/HW10-TSP-project-p2/README.md

 The project can be constructed using the included makefile.
 The makefile also includes a command for copying to patty.

 ### Deme
-- **constructor:** creates a vector of pop_size many randomly-permuted Chromsome objects.
+- **constructor:** creates a vector of pop_size many randomly-permuted Chromosome objects.
 Sets mutrate_ and generator_.
 Takes the sum of the fitness scores of all chromosomes, used for roulette scoring.
 - **destructor:** deletes each chromosome in the deme population.
 - **roulette_score, sum_fitness:** calculates the roulette probability linked to in the assignment description.
 - **compute_next_generation:** selects pop_.size()/2 pairs of parent chromosomes, possibly mutates them, then combines them and puts their offspring into a new population vector.